madeso/bookshelf/content/books/97things/_index.md

 tags = ['test', 'tech']
 no_prev = true
 no_next = false
+summary='Pearls of wisdom for programmers collected from leading practitioners.'
 +++

 _Pearls of wisdom for programmers collected from leading practitioners._